mimisasouvanh/apidocs/v1.0/api/item_copy.md

 The value of the `Location` header provides a URL for a service that will return the current state of the copy operation.
 You can use this info to determine when the copy has finished.

+## More resources

+For more info about how to copy an item on OneDrive, see [Copy an item on OneDrive](https://dev.onedrive.com/items/copy.htm).

 <!-- uuid: 8fcb5dbc-d5aa-4681-8e31-b001d5168d79
 2015-10-25 14:57:30 UTC -->